Lukas-Horst/Coin-Die-SNA-Interface/README.md

 * **Die_Study** (ClaReNet / Frankfurt-BigDataLab)
     * [https://github.com/Frankfurt-BigDataLab/2023_CAA_ClaReNet/tree/main/Die_Study](https://github.com/Frankfurt-BigDataLab/2023_CAA_ClaReNet/tree/main/Die_Study)

+## Installation & Dependencies

+To use this interface, you must install the necessary Python libraries.

+1.  **Interface Core:** Install the base dependencies for the interface logic.
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Pipelines:** Depending on which analysis pipeline(s) you intend to use, you must install their specific dependencies.
+These are located within the respective pipeline folders inside `die_studies/`.
+    ```bash
+    # Example: Install requirements for Auto-Die-Studies
+    pip install -r die_studies/auto_die_studies/requirements.txt

+    # Example: Install requirements for DieStudyTool
+    pip install -r die_studies/die_study_tool/requirements.txt
+    ```

-## Configuration & Usage
+## Configuration

-To run an analysis, you must configure the central `config.json` file.
+To prepare an analysis, you must configure the central `config.json` file.
 This file controls input paths, output locations, and the selection of the active algorithm.

 For a successful execution, the following keys in the `paths` and `analysis_settings` sections are essential: